jqqqqqqqqqq/python-lazy-async/README.md

 ## Features

-- Compatible with both sync and async
+- Implemented both sync and async version.

 - Lock free!!!! (thanks to asyncio.Future and concurrent.futures.Future, all the operations are atomic)

+- Assign will update cache immediately.

 - Async property must use sync setter and deleter for now, due to the limitation that python does not support await before assignment or `del`. `await setattr(foo, value)` is one possible workaround, but it introduces more obfuscation.